Ahmed0427/diff.py/README.md

 # diff.py

-A file diff tool that compares two files and highlights the differences, showing added, removed, or modified content.
+A file diff tool that compares two files and highlights the differences, showing added and removed content.

 ### Usage